Office of Residence Life

 Students on Study Away during the Spring semester can participate in the Student Housing Selection Process.
 The Housing Application and Selection Process is a virtual experience for all students.

 Go ahead and select housing.
 If you decide not to come in the fall, your roommate can request another person for a roommate (before June 30) or someone else will be assigned to the space.
-If you wish to live together in the spring, your roommate should place your names on the waitlist in December as a requested roommate.
-You should enter their T Number on your Return From Leave Registration Form, available the middle of October.
+If you wish to live together in the spring and your roommate has a vacancy, you and your roommate should place your names on the Request Roommate Form in December when the form opens as a requested roommate.
 We are unable to hold spaces and we will not force a student to relocate in order to accommodate your request for a roommate.

-Students interested in LITE Housing should complete the Housing Application.
-As part of the application, students will have the opportunity to preference specific LITE areas.
-Once LITE areas have been selected, the corresponding questions will appear in the Housing Application.
+Students interested in Living Learning Communities should complete the Housing Application.
+As part of the application, students will have the opportunity to preference specific LLC areas.
+Once LLC areas have been selected, the corresponding questions will appear in the Housing Application.

 Yes.
-The village housing orientation takes place through Blackboard and must be completed within the first 3 weeks of the start of the semester.
+The On-campus Houses and Apartments (formerly Village Housing) orientation takes place through Blackboard and must be completed within the first 3 weeks of the start of the semester.

 Students who have not selected a housing assignment by the end of the spring semester will have assignments made for them based on vacancies that occur during the summer.
 We will try to honor the preferences submitted on your Housing Application.
 Please be aware that:

-All students are assigned housing before the opening of residence halls for the fall semester and most will receive assignment information in late July.
+All students are assigned housing before the opening of residence halls for the fall semester and most will receive assignment information in late July to mid August.

-It is possible that students could be assigned as residents in a LITE space they do not identify with or overflow space in lounges.
+It is possible that students could be assigned as residents in a Living Learning Community space they do not identify with or overflow space in lounges.
 These students will be expected to move to traditional housing as soon as space becomes available.

 Students with permanent approval from the Office for Disability and Access for their accommodation do not need to re-register with ODA.
 However, they must still complete the Housing Application.
 To verify if you have a multi-year approval, please review your ODA accommodation by going to https://oberview.oberlin.edu/ and searching for AIM.
 Once in AIM, you will see your accommodation and approved time frame.